aksht7/Turtle_Game/README.md

 # Turtle_Game
 ## This is a turtle graphics designed game.
-### Turtle game is a fun game.

 # Further Details.

 - Score
-  - When a turtle eats a turtle , the score increase by 5.
+  - When a turtle eats a turtle , the score gets increased by 5.
 - Controls
   - ArrowKeys are used to move the turtle up,down,left,right.